 easystats: Quickly investigate model performance

 performance is an R package that makes it easy to investigate the relevant assumptions for regression models.
-Simply use the
+I’m super impressed with it!
+In the next 10-minutes, we’ll:

 - Learn how to investigate performance with